 And what did this reader do as a result of this email conversation?
 She made an amazing organized space for her girls that my daughters would drool over.

 Isn’t that amazing?
 It is so cute and her girls have since learned to take pride in their stuff as a result.
 In this reader’s own words:

-I really can’t take credit for the original idea and here is the link I found on Pinterest.
+I really can’t take credit for the original idea as I found inspiration on Pinterest.
 I also took a pic of all the supplies I bought and all in all only spent just under $160 which was my given budget from the hubs.
 I was pretty proud of myself.
 However, I now want a few more items such as a long wall mirror for them to see themselves as they dress up and either some wall hooks or coat type rack for their purses.
 And, they informed me they would like somewhere to go behind for their “dressing room” so, I’m now trying to find ideas for this possibility too.
 I’m thinking maybe one of those room type dividers that fold out, but i don’t want it to take up too much room.
 Thomas is also “jealous” and now wants me to organize his room too and already has a few ideas.
 It will be fun, it just takes some time to save up money or look for new or used items.

 So what do you think?
 Any of you find it a challenge to get your kids and your husband on board with your organization goals?
 Or, do you have any tips to offer this reader as she continues to reorganize her home with her family in mind?
 If so, share away in the comments.
 Pinterest board links are more than welcome as well.
 I can’t wait to see what you have to share and be even more inspired!

 Take it to the next level with these resources:

 - Homeschool: Spaces and Home: Kids Space Organization Pinterest boards for more play room, toy and kid organization ideas